Detecting and Evaluating Medical Hallucinations in Large Vision Language Models: Med-HallMark

 Based on the aforementioned characteristics and hierarchical categorization method, we constructed Med-HallMark, as illustrated in Figure~\ref{arc}.
 To avoid data leakage and privacy issues, the medical images of Med-HallMark are derived from four test datasets, Slake \cite{liu2021slake} and VQA-RAD \cite{rad} for the Med-VQA task, and MIMIC \cite{johnson2019mimic} and OpenI \cite{openi} with clinical reports.

 For images from the VQA dataset, we designed a series of questions based on six dimensions: modality, plane, shape, size, organ, location, and pathology, following the methods proposed in \cite{miss}.
 These original questions are considered conventional medical questions \(Q_{Conv}\).
 We then used the (SOTA) model, LLaVA-Med-pretrained \cite{llavamed}, to infer answers to \(Q_{Conv}\).
-The generated answers \(A_{Conv}\) were manually evaluated.
-Correct answers \(A_{Conv}^{true}\) were directly used as ground truth, while incorrect answers \(A_{Conv}^{false}\) were treated as hallucinatory outputs and their ground truths were re-annotated to expedite the annotation process.
-Incorrect questions \(Q_{Conv}^{false}\) were annotated with the hallucination categories introduced in subsection \ref{3.3}.
+The generated answers \(A_{Conv}\) were manually evaluated and modified.
+Correct answers \(A_{Conv}^{true}\) were used as ground truth\,(after correcting imperfect expressions manually), while incorrect answers \(A_{Conv}^{false}\) were treated as hallucinatory outputs and their ground truths were re-annotated to expedite the annotation process.
+Questions of incorrect answers \(Q_{Conv}^{false}\) were annotated with the hallucination categories introduced in subsection \ref{3.3}.

 To quickly expand the dataset, we utilized the GPT-3.5 API to rewrite \(Q_{Conv}\) questions, ensuring the questions' form did not alter the ground truth, resulting in \(Q_{Conv}^{true'}\) and \(Q_{Conv}^{false'}\).

 Subsequently, we constructed confidence-weakening questions and counterfactual questions based on \(Q_{Conv}\).
 For confidence-weakening questions, we designed ten prefixes to weaken the model's confidence and randomly combined them with \(Q_{Conv}^{true'}\) to create \(Q_{Inconfi}\), with the same ground truths as the corresponding \(Q_{Conv}^{true'}\).
 For counterfactual questions, we used GPT-4 to generate counterfactual questions \(Q_{Counter}\) and their corresponding ground truths based on \(Q_{Conv}^{true}\) and its ground truth.
 The expansion method used for \(Q_{Conv}\) was applied to \(Q_{Counter}\), resulting in \(Q_{Counter'}\).
 Then LLaVA-Med was used to infer answers to the confidence-weakening questions and counterfactual questions and manually annotated by humans.